 - What balance should be struck between strategic direction and local initiative?

 - How can policymakers support innovation, experimentation, learning, monitoring, and evaluation?

-Developing countries have the opportunity to learn from the experience of frontrunner countries while inventing their home-grown best-fit solutions.
+Developing countries have the opportunity to learn from the experience of frontrunner countries, while at t the same time inventing their own home-grown, best-fit solutions.
 Newcomers like South Korea and Singapore have leapfrogged, learned fast, and became hubs for innovation.
-Mastering the digital transformation proces is likely to be the defining core competency of the 21st century.
+Mastering the digital transformation process is likely to be the defining core competency of the 21st century.